Haiti: Through the Lens

 The massive earthquake destroyed Mireille Henry’s home in Haiti, killing her mother and trapping her daughter under the rubble for five hours.
 The mother of four lost everything she owned.
 Today, thanks to a CARE’s microsavings program, Mireille is on the road to financial stability.

-Four Years After the Earthquake
+Five Years After the Earthquake

-CARE is now in the fourth year of a five-year, $100 million plan to help Haitians rebuild their lives and communities.
+CARE is now in the fifth year of a five-year, $100 million plan to help Haitians rebuild their lives and communities.
 We focus on women because their empowerment serves as a catalyst for overall beneficial change in the communities where they reside.

 A few highlights: